leventarican/leventarican.github.io/content/kotlin-fundamentals.md

 # About
 This document gives an overview of Kotlin programming languages characteristic components.

+Kotlin is a __statically__ typed programming language like Java, C++, etc. Means that type of a variable is known at __compile time__.
+Whereas __dynamically__ typed programming languages like Python, JavaScript variable types are known at __runtime__.

+When you write Kotlin code `.kt` the __Kotlin compiler__ creates a `.class` file.
+The compiler and the final application need the __Kotlin runtime library__.

+# Why use Kotlin?
+Java development speed increased in latest years.

+But currently there are still 3rd party libraries like lombok that developers prefer to get rid of boilerplate code.
+This brings new dependency and issues for later maintanence difficulities.
+Kotlin can also interact with Lombok generated code since 1.5.20.

+Instead of using 3rd party libraries a developer may switch to kotlin.
+The interoperability with java code works well.
+In some edge-case it may have difficulities.
+But instead of introduce a new 3rd party the developer should use either java features only or introduce kotlin to an existing project.

+A good example in the described example are `data class` in kotlin.
+In Java there will come a new feature `record`  (see link [1]).
+With Lombok you can achieve same result as a data class.

 # Enum
 An Enumartion data type is in Kotlin a class.
 It defined by `enum class`.
 Similar to `sealed class`.